Huddersfield Rail Station Connections - Second stage consultation

 What about all the other roads in and out of Huddersfield?

-kathy918 asked over 1 year ago
+kathy918 asked about 2 years ago

 Please have a look at other schemes that have been consulted on since 2018 on Your Voice on our Past Projects page.
 Kirklees Council, in partnership with the Combined Authority are working on many transport projects in and around Huddersfield e.g. A62 Smart Corridor (Leeds Road), A62/A644 Cooper Bridge, Huddersfield Southern Corridors and more.